sgratzl/slack-cleaner/README.md

 docker pull sgratzl/slack-cleaner
 ```

-Just prepend `docker run -it --rm sgratzl/slack-cleaner` for each command or jump into a shell using `docker run -it --rm sgratzl/slack-cleaner`.
+Just use `docker run -it --rm sgratzl/slack-cleaner -c "slack-cleaner ..."` for each command or jump into a shell using `docker run -it --rm sgratzl/slack-cleaner`.

 ## Arguments
 ```